Introduction to Stan and simulation

 Level 1

-• Consider the What would you do next to add complexity the bird-counting model above?
+• What would you do next to add complexity the bird-counting model above?

 Level 2

-• Take a closer look at poisson_model_samp$summary().
-All the values of bird_count are the same.
+• Take a closer look at summary(poisson_model_samp).
+All the values of bird_count are essentially the same.
 That’s correct, but why?

 • Try to fit YOUR data and your chosen distribution from Monday’s exercise.
 Check to see if the distribution you chose is implemented in Stan – see, for example, this list.